kyma-incubator/compass/components/operations-controller/README.md

 `kubectl run operations-controller --image=${IMAGE_NAME}`

-Note: If there's an already existing Kubernetes deployment for the controller (i.e., if you have a local installation of Compass), just hotswap its image.
+Note: If there's an already existing Kubernetes deployment for the controller (that is, if you have a local installation of Compass), just hotswap its image.

 ## Usage and Development